 Blend the sauce and pour it over the steamed cauliflower

-Watch this Youtube video and you’ll see how easy it is to make and how my kids love it – and I didn’t even bribe them to eat it for the video.
+Watch this video and you’ll see how easy it is to make and how my kids love it – and I didn’t even bribe them to eat it for the video.

 Notes About This Paleo Mac and Cheese Recipe

 Today have for you a kid-friendly childhood classic meal – Paleo mac and cheese recipe.
 You won’t even believe it is Paleo!
 Ok, I have to tell you that for a Paleo mac and cheese, I’m pretty excited about how this ‘cheese’ sauce turned out.
 I researched before I made this and found that most dairy-free mac and cheese recipes called for things like nutritional yeast flakes or cashews.
 What I came up with instead only used simple, easy to find ingredients…mostly veggies and coconut milk.

 To make this cauliflower mac and cheese recipe, you basically just sauté vegetables (including a little carrot to give it a cheesy color) and then cook them in coconut milk.
 After they are soft you puree them until smooth and then added an egg yolk to the hot puree.
 This turns it into a rich, velvety sauce that is probably as close to a cheese sauce as you can get without using any cheese.